How can we help you?

 A carbon footprint is measured in kilograms (kgs) of carbon dioxide equivalent.

-Our Carbon Tracker does this by analysing your anonymised outgoing transactions and matching them to industries (fashion, grocery, etc.).
+Our Carbon Footprint Tracker does this by analysing your anonymised outgoing transactions and matching them to industries (fashion, grocery, etc.).
 Then each transaction is multiplied by an emissions factor per industry to calculate the carbon footprint of that purchase.

 The emissions factors are lower for certain companies in an industry (e.g. renewable energy providers and second-hand clothing businesses) or due to dietary choices based on average grocery basket data from the Office of National Statistics (e.g. not eating red meat).